jmcph4/xxshim/docs/TUTORIAL.md

  1. Retrieve all of the transactions in this new block
  2. Filter out the ones that are *not* contract creations
- 3. Print the newly-created contract addresses from the transactions that remain
+ 3. Print their hashes to standard output

 Let's stub these out: